Hunton Bridge

 Hunton Bridge is a small settlement near Abbots Langley, Hertfordshire, England, with a historic royal connection.
-Its population in the 1991 census was 327.
+Its population in the 1991 Census was 327.
 It is in the Three Rivers population of Langleybury.

-Hunton Bridge enjoyed its greatest prosperity during 1810-26, when the Sparrows Herne turnpike ran through the village.
+Hunton Bridge enjoyed its greatest prosperity during 1810–26, when the Sparrows Herne Turnpike ran through the village.
 Prior to that date the turnpike had run along Gypsy Lane and Upper Highway.
 In 1810 it was rerouted along Old Mill Lane to the village, and up the hill to reconnect with Upper Highway.
 By 1826 the presence of the canal and the works associated with it had dried out the bottom land sufficiently for the turnpike to be rerouted along what is now the A41 avoiding the climb up Hunton Bridge Hill.

 Today the village is situated between the M25 London orbital motorway and a spur of the motorway leading to Watford.
 The A41 trunk road runs just west of the village.
 The Hunton Bridge filling station just off the Watford spur (Junction 19 of the M25) is a local landmark.

 History

 St Paul's Church

-St Paul's Church is a Grade II* listed building, dating from 1863-5.
+St Paul's Church is a Grade II* listed building, dating from 1863 to 1865.
 It was designed by Henry Woodyer for William Jones Loyd of Langleybury House.
 The Old Vicarage alongside, now a private home, dates from 1879.